danielabar/meblog/src/markdown/rails-slack-app-part4-action-modal-submission.md

 end
 ```

 The retrospective model is also updated to indicate it `has_many` comments.
-The `dependent: :destroy` option is used because it ensures that when a `Retrospective` record is deleted, all associated `Comment` records belonging to that retrospective are also deleted.
+The `dependent: :destroy` option is used to ensure that when a `Retrospective` record is deleted, all associated `Comment` records belonging to that retrospective are also deleted.
 This prevents orphaned records by ensuring that comments tied to a specific retrospective are removed when the retrospective is no longer needed:

 ```ruby
 # == Schema Information